Pramana: Six pramanas

 Hinduism identifies six pramanas as correct means of accurate knowledge and to truths: Pratyakṣa (evidence/perception), Anumāna (inference), Upamāna (comparison and analogy), Arthāpatti (postulation, derivation from circumstances), Anupalabdhi (non-perception, negative/cognitive proof) and Śabda (word, testimony of past or present reliable experts).

 In verse 1.2.1 of the Taittirīya Āraṇyaka (c.
 9th–6th centuries BCE), "four means of attaining correct knowledge" are listed: smṛti ("scripture, tradition"), pratyakṣa ("perception"), aitihya ("expert testimony, historical tradition"), and anumāna ("inference").

 In some texts such as by Vedvyasa, ten pramanas are discussed, Krtakoti discusses eight epistemically reliable means to correct knowledge.
 Six most widely recognized pramanas are:

-Pratyakṣa
+Pratyaksham

-Pratyakṣa (प्रत्यक्ष) means perception.
+Pratyaksham (प्रत्यक्षम्m) means perception.
 It is of two types: external and internal.
-External perception is arises from the interaction between the five senses and worldly objects, while internal perception refers to the awareness arising from the inner sense, the mind.
+External perception arises from the interaction between the five senses and worldly objects, while internal perception refers to the awareness arising from the inner sense, the mind.
 According to Matt Stefan, the distinction is between direct perception (anubhava/anubhavaḥ) and remembered perception (smriti/smṛti).

 The ancient and medieval Indian texts identify four requirements for correct perception: